nessayoub/SMS-spam-classifier/README.md

 - **Naive Bayes Accuracy**: The accuracy of the Naive Bayes model on the testing set is displayed in the console.

-- **Top Indicative Words**: The top five indicative words for spam, according to Naive Bayes, are stored in the `p06_top_indicative_words.json` file.
+- **Top Indicative Words**: According to Naive Bayes, the top five indicative words for spam are stored in the `p06_top_indicative_words.json` file.

-- **Optimal SVM Radius**: The optimal SVM radius is computed but is currently commented out in the code for further refinement.
+- **Optimal SVM Radius**: The optimal SVM radius is computed.

-- **SVM Accuracy**: If the SVM model is enabled, the accuracy of the SVM model on the testing set would be printed.
+- **SVM Accuracy**: If the SVM model is enabled, the accuracy of the SVM model on the testing set will be printed.

 ## Additional Notes

-Feel free to explore and modify the code for your own projects.
-Contributions are welcome!
+You can explore and modify the code for your projects.
+Contributions are welcomed!